Austin Marathon: Sponsorship

 Marathon founder Motorola served as the marathon's title sponsor for fifteen years.

 The marathon was sponsored by AT&T in 2007 and 2008, but ran with no title sponsor in 2009.
 From 2010 to 2013, the race was called the LIVESTRONG Austin Marathon.
 Freescale returned as presenting sponsor in 2014 and 2015.
-NXP Semiconductors and Freescale completed their merger in December 2015, with NXP becoming the presenting sponsor for 2016 and 2017.
+After Freescale was merged with NXP Semiconductors in December 2015, NXP becoming the presenting sponsor for 2016 and 2017.
 Under Armour was the presenting sponsor of the 2018 Austin Marathon, but had no title sponsor.
 In 2019, an agreement was reached naming Ascension Seton the title sponsor.
 Under Armour also returned as presenting sponsor for the 2019 - 2022 Austin Marathon.
 KXAN-TV became title sponsor of the KXAN SimpleHealth 5K benefitting Paramount Theatre in 2019 - 2023.

 The 2026 Ascension Seton Austin Marathon, Half Marathon, and 5K are supported by a variety of sponsors and partners.
 Ascension Seton serves as the title sponsor, providing medical support during the event.
 The Moody Foundation is the presenting sponsor of Austin Marathon Gives, the race’s charitable initiative.
 Additional sponsors include Bare Performance Nutrition, PNC Bank, Fleet Feet, GOOD GOOD, Austin Sports Commission, Fogo de Chao, Spibelt and FinisherPix.